immerjs/immer/readme.md

 ## Extracting the original object from a proxied instance

-Immer exposes a named export `original` that will get the original object from the proxied instance inside `produce`.
+Immer exposes a named export `original` that will get the original object from the proxied instance inside `produce` (or return `undefined` for unproxied values).
 A good example of when this can be useful is when searching for nodes in a tree-like state using strict equality.

 ```js
 const baseState = { users: [{ name: "Richie" }] };